scrapy/scrapy/docs/topics/request-response.rst

     .. attribute:: Request.body

-        A str that contains the request body
+        A str that contains the request body.

+        This attribute is read-only.
+To change the body of a Request use :meth:`replace`.

     .. attribute:: Request.meta